 It continues, for me, to be an enormous privilege to hold the office of District Grand Prefect for London and I am conscious of this every time that I visit a council or when I represent you in other Districts.
-We have resumed our series of Official visits here in London, I have visited twice officially – one three days ago and I shall be out next Tuesday to Londinium, which will be a good night out.
+Nearer to home our Official Visit programme is in full swing; indeed, I have completed two in the last week and one next Monday – Council of the Four Kings which will be a good night out.
 I was even at Sussex Council on Thursday with my friends Gene Earland and John Ellenger, again a very nice night out.
 After today, it will start again and either myself, Stephen or the District Wardens will attend.

 Before I go too much further, I must thank those who make such an effort to ensure that everything in our District goes smoothly and efficiently.

-My hardworking District Grand Secretary Scott Cargill and the District Assistant Secretary – Richard Criddle, who have worked very hard to make today so successful.
-Scott, this was your first as District Secretary – good fun isn’t it……Events like today are a major challenge and can only be left to a few people otherwise life gets very confusing.
+Our hardworking District Grand Secretary Scott Cargill and the District Assistant Secretary – Richard Criddle, who have worked very hard to make today so successful.
 Thank you.

 To Dougie Black who has enhanced our meeting with music and to Mark Corcoran our Tyler who has given this District much help and support during the year. thank you.

-Finally, our secretaries, who keep our Councils enthused and running well and effectively, thank you for your time and effort, only those who have carried out that work know the amount of effort involved, – I have, and I do.
+Finally, our secretaries, who keep our Councils enthused and running well and effectively, thank you for your time and effort, only those who have carried out that work know the amount of effort involved.
 Thank you.

 Enjoy your allied Masonry with us in London.

-And the happiness barometer is riding high on a mercury tsunami -
+And the happiness barometer is riding high on the social side -

-- We will resume our dinner for Secretaries and Treasurers.
+- We resumed our dinner for Secretaries and Treasurers.

-- Also, we shall reinstate our dinner for new members which I find very enjoyable and also instructive – it is interesting to hear why members join and what they expect go get out of it, it definitely influences how we chart the course of the district.
+- And we reinstated our dinner for new members which I find very enjoyable and also instructive – it is interesting to hear why members join and what they expect to get out of it, it definitely influences how we chart the course of the district.

-We already had a very energetic Communications team who were supported by an excellent website and a number of good and effective social media platforms such as Twitter, Facebook and WhatsApp and these have been used to great effect throughout.
+We have a very energetic Communications team who are supported by an excellent website and a number of good and effective social media platforms such as Twitter, Facebook and WhatsApp and these have been used to great effect throughout.